Emergency department

 The Belgian Poison Centre provides advice by phone in case of poisoning on the free number 070 245 245 available 24 hours a day, 7 days a week.

-Whoever needs the most urgent care is always given priority.
-Meanwhile, the triage nurse can already administer pain relief or first wound care.
+Patients who need the most urgent care are always treated first.
+In the meantime, the triage nurse may already give you pain relief or provide initial wound care.

-The video below shows you how the triage system works and why you sometimes have to wait a while in the emergency department.
+The video below explains how the triage system works and why you may sometimes have to wait at the emergency department.

 Frequently Asked Questions